zepedrob16/lbaw1742/artefacts/artefact-8/artefact-8.md

 > Identify the web resources that were implemented in the prototype.

-> Module M01: Module Name
+Module M01: Authentication and Individual Profile

 | Web Resource Reference | URL                            |
 | ---------------------- | ------------------------------ |